tgbnhy/k-paths-clustering/README.md

 ## Visualization
-We use mapv to visulized the cluster result using different color.
+We use MapV (https://github.com/huiyan-fe/mapv) to visulized the cluster result using different color.

 If you are familar with javascript, you can use webstorm to open the webpage and see how the data is demonstrated.

-A visualization using dynamic flow can be found in http://115.146.93.77:8080/TTorchServer/.
+A visualization using dynamic flow can also be found in http://115.146.93.77:8080/TTorchServer/.

 ## Citation
+If you use our code for research work, please cite our paper as below:
 ```
 @inproceedings{wang2019kpaths,
   author          = {{Wang}, Sheng and {Bao}, Zhifeng and {Culpepper}, J. Shane and {Sellis}, Timos and {Qin}, Xiaolin},